jamoamo/WebJourney/README.md

 # Entity Scraper

 ## Overview
-Java library for scrpaing web page data into a java class using only annotations.
+Java library for scraping web page data into a java class using only annotations.
 Class fields are annotated with the XPath query that indicates how the value should be extracted from the web page.

 ## Features